 Lat 10° 35' 11S Long 142° 17' 24E Horn Island Airfield is located at the northern end of Horn Island (Ngurapai).

 Built by the Australian Civil Constructional Corps and the Department of Main Roads as an advanced airfield.
-Construction began during 1940 and was completed during January 1942.
-Horn Island Airfield had two intersecting runways: east-west runway 5000' x 150'.
-The southeast-northwest runway is 4250' x 150', both surfaced with bitumen and gravel.
+Construction began during 1940 and was completed by January 1942.
+Horn Island Airfield had two intersecting runways: an east-west runway measuring 5000' x 150' and a southeast-northwest runway measuring 4250' x 150', both surfaced with bitumen and gravel.

 During early 1942 attacked by Japanese bombers and fighters and defended by fighters.
 Later, Horn Island was an important stop on the ferry route from Australia northward to Port

 missions against Horn Island